How To Feed A Loon

 Use a wooden spoon to stir the chicken around in the sauce.

 It will only take two or three minutes to warm the chicken.
-We love to finish the dish off by stirring in 2 tbsp of sesame oil.
+We love to finish the dish off by stirring in 2 tablespoon of sesame oil.

 Pieces of fried chicken dropping from a platter into a wok filled with General Tso's chicken sauce.